-- Attending and documenting meetings with arts clients
+- Supporting meetings and interactions with arts clients and business volunteers

-- Assisting in compiling data for program implementation, tracking, and grants
+- Compiling data for program implementation, program evaluation, and grant reporting

 - Assisting with event planning and management

-- Pursuing a liberal arts degree or recent graduate, an interest in arts administration or a business major a plus
+- Current college student or recent college graduate with an interest in arts administration or business

 - Good working knowledge of Microsoft Office software

-- Experience with MailChimp, Salesforce, and Squarespace a plus
+- Experience with MailChimp, Salesforce, and WordPress a plus

-- Strong communication skills, energy and confidence for outreach to warm and cold contacts
+- Strong communication skills, energy and confidence for outreach by phone

 - Ability to work well independently